-An introduction to integral calculus.
+Prerequisite: MATH 1113 An introduction to integral calculus.
 Topics include: the Fundamental Theorem, techniques of integration, improper integrals, polar co-ordinates, parametric equations, and applications.

-Finite Mathematics
+MATH 1130 Finite Mathematics

-Prerequisite: grade XI or grade XII academic mathematics or equivalent or MATH 0020 with a grade C or higher, or any 1000 level mathematics course An introduction to Finite Mathematics, the type of mathematics used in business, economics and the social sciences.
+Finite Mathematics 0.5 unit Prerequisite: grade XI or grade XII academic mathematics or equivalent or MATH 0020 with a grade C or higher, or any 1000 level mathematics course

+An introduction to Finite Mathematics, the type of mathematics used in business, economics and the social sciences.
 Topics include: matrices, systems of linear equations, Gauss-Jordan elimination, linear programming, the simplex method, probability, the normal distribution, the binomial distribution.
 Emphasis is on application.
-Note:Students who have received credit for MATH 2206 or MATH 2221 may not take this course for credit.
+Note: Students who have received credit for MATH 2206 or MATH 2221 may not take this course for credit.

-Introduction to Probability
+Introduction to Probability Prerequisite: MATH 1114